jpothanc/developer-notes/others/docker.md

 REM 7070 is the application configures port.
 For e.g server.port=7070 setting in Spring Boot REM 8070 is the port number on host docker run -p 8070:7070 kaljessy/rcengine:1.0

+REM -d: Runs the container in detached mode.
+REM  Allows you to start containers without blocking the current terminal session.
+REM Access to Logs: You can still access the container's logs using docker logs REM <container_id> to monitor its output and status. docker run -d -p 8070:7070 kaljessy/rcengine:1.0

+REM -e: Docker sets environment variables within the container environment as specified. docker run -d -p 8070:7070  -e APP_ENV=production -e LOG_LEVEL=info kaljessy/rcengine:1.0

 ```